 Gender is irrelevant of course, as what you seek ought to be simple: To share a confidence and know it will be honored; to find common ground and trust it won’t be shaken; to shrug off the weekend’s latest aches and pains; to hug it out after a disagreement; to stop for coffee without calling; to call when you’re having a meltdown over your kid’s silence or your dog’s illness or your dwindling assets or your lost job or your man friend or your woman friend or your notable absence of friends, and given that last, maybe you will make it to that meetup after all, and schedule yourself into a class at the community college, and respond to the invitation to join your third cousin’s book group at the local Starbucks.
 Most important: Tell yourself this isn’t really about dying so much as it is about living while you still can.
 And remind yourself to smile no matter which avenue you select for making new friends over the age of 50, to smile because no matter the outcome of your quest it brightens you to do so, to smile because it is excellent exercise for the sagging neck, the softening jowls, and the once-upon-a-time crisp and youthful forty-something jawline.

 If you would like to share details of your 50+ story — concerns, special challenges, questions, suggestions and successes — and connect with others, please email startingover50plus @ gmail.com.
+You may also find use in the Midlife Makeover Series.

 You May Also Enjoy